VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 The numbers in the diagram correspond to the following steps:

-1. The UI sends a command to book X and Y onto conference #157.
+1. The UI sends a command to register X and Y onto conference #157.
 The command is routed to the **Conference** aggregate with an ID of 157.
 2. The **Conference** aggregate with an ID of 157 is re-hydrated from the data store.
-3. The **Booking** entity validates the booking (it queries the **Conference Capacity** entity to see if there are enough seats left), and then invokes the method to update the number of seats booked on the conference entity.
+3. The **Order** entity validates the booking (it queries the **ConferenceSeatsAvailability** entity to see if there are enough seats left), and then invokes the method to update the number of seats booked on the conference entity.
-4. The **Conference Capacity** entity updates its total number of seats booked.
+4. The **ConferenceSeatsAvailability** entity updates its total number of seats booked.
 5. The updated version of the **Conference** aggregate is persisted to the data store.

-The team identified these questions about the approach:

-- Which entity should be the aggregate root within the **Conference** aggregate?
-- What else will end up in the **Conference aggregate**?
-Will it become too large.
-- How does this approach handle multiple simultaneous bookings?

-The third possible approach, shown in figure 3, uses a saga to coordinate the interaction between two aggregates.
+The third approach considered by the team, shown in figure 3, uses a saga to coordinate the interaction between two aggregates.

 ![Figure 3][fig3]